mcred89/rean_assignment/README.md

     - This node pulls basic WordPress and MySQL images from Docker Hub.
 - Creates an Ansible node that manages the WordPress node, in a seperate secutiry group.
     - This node pulls its playbook from git hub and SSH keys from S3.
 It then runs a playbook that checks the state of the docker containers every minute.

-# To Do:

-- Add ability to dynmically choose key pair.
-    - Use Fn::Sub on the key copy from the CM node using a new Parameters declaration that subs enite 'from' portion of copy (s3://mcilroy-bucket/McIlroyKeyPair.pem)
-    - Add additional instructions to README for key pair creation, placement and command formatting
-- Get rid of IAM Role addition?
-    - Remove 2 role creation sections, along with line in CM node creation.
-    - Can I make this optional?
-- Lock down ssh on web node to only come from CM node?
-    - Requires a 'depends on'?
-- Add parameter for mysql root password?
-    - Not that important...but having the password hard coded is bugging me.